darthjaja6/agentware/README.md

 ## Main Features

 - On the fly learning: During conversation with the user, the agent reflects and extracts knowledge.
 The knowledge can then be used any time the user comes back to relevant topic.
+When old knowledge is no longer correct, the agent can update it with new truth.
-- Unlimited conversation: The agent compresses memory dynamically with reflection, so that memory length is controlled within a limit without losing context
+- Unlimited conversation: The agent compresses memory dynamically with reflection, so that memory length is controlled within a limit without losing context.

 ## Quick start guide